 lodranites: sulfide, metal, and plagioclase depletion (K <200 ppm [degree of plagioclase extraction])

 enriched acapulcoites (addition of feldspar-rich melt component)

 For more information regarding the formation scenario of the acapulcoitelodranite parent body, visit the Monument Draw page.
 Additional information about possible genetic connections to other meteorites from the same parent body can be found on the Choteau page.
-The specimen shown above is a partial end section of the Lodran meteorite weighing 0.92 g and measuring 15 mm in its longest dimension.
+The specimen shown above is an end section of the Lodran meteorite weighing 0.92 g and measuring 15 mm in its longest dimension.
 The photo shows a coarse grained aggregate with triple junctions and a metal component that had reached temperatures near those necessary for incipient melting.
 The top photo below shows a much larger specimen of Lodran curated at the National Museum of Natural History, Smithsonian Institution.
 The bottom photos below show a 15.85 g lodranite in the possession of Phillipe Thomas designated NWA 6592, which has an internal texture and a composition nearly identical to Lodran.

 click on photo for a magnified view